anoosh96/transop/README.md

-# README
-Transparent Politics (maybe Katata, maybe something else entirely)
+## Transparent Politics (maybe Katata, maybe something else entirely)

 A platform for online community presence.
 A website designed to simplify the aspects of coordinating shared activities and achieve common goals.
 When a group of people gathers to achieve a common goal, natural needs occur - such as definition of roles, responsibilities, initiatives, election of leaders, gathering and expression of opinion, decision making, information sharing, internal communications, analytics gathering and tracking.
 These processees are (if done at all) usually done ad-hoc, on a one off basis, word of mouth, or based on trust.